 Can I freeze Pasta Fagioli soup?

-Yes, Pasta Fagioli soup can be frozen.
-It’s best to freeze it without the pasta added, as the pasta tends to become mushy when thawed.
-Store it in airtight containers for up to three months.
+Yes but freeze it without the pasta since it gets mushy when thawed.
+Store in freezer-safe containers for up to three months.

 Conclusion